China won't allow Hong Kong leader to step down despite mass unrest: HK official

 “She’s appointed by the central government, so for her to step down requires a very high level of considered discussion and deliberation at the mainland level,” the official said.

-Lam’s departure now would only exacerbate the crisis for Beijing, the source said.
+In 2003, after a protest against security laws that were eventually scrapped, Hong Kong’s then leader, Tung Chee-hwa, left office in the middle of his second term.
+His decision to step down, citing health reasons, came 20 months after the demonstration that drew half a million people.

+Lam was voted in by an electoral college of Beijing-approved delegates, after Beijing rejected demands for universal suffrage in the city.
+Her resignation now, even if Beijing thought it was time, and the search for a new leader, would likely rekindle the debate about democracy.

-“It would create more sorts of problems than it solves, at all sorts of levels.”
+“It would create more sorts of problems than it solves, at all sorts of levels,” the source said of the prospect of Lam quitting.

 With the crowd growing ever bigger on Sunday, and the chants for Lam to go echoing off the gleaming office towers of the Asian financial hub, Lam apologised, acknowledging that “deficiencies in the government’s work had led to substantial controversies and disputes in society”.